benmerckx/monsoon/README.md

 	var path: String;
     // The http request method (see monsoon.Method) var method: Method;
+	// The request body, plain or parsed (see tink.http) var body: IncomingRequestBody;
     // The hostname if it was set in the request headers var hostname: Null<String>;
     // IP of the client that made the request